 Outside every keep spot there are two supply lines.

-There are a multitude of new Supply Towers placed throughout Myrland which can be captured by guilds.
-Capturing and holding a Supply Tower will provide a boon to the owning guild such as decreased Prominence drain and increased defence on structures.
+There are many Supply Towers throughout Myrland which can be captured by guilds.
+Capturing and holding a Supply Tower will generate Supply over time for the owning guild.

 These towers are designed to change hands relatively easily, and to provide a source of constant conflict as guilds compete for control.